Harveyijieh/Customer-Churn-and-Retention-Analysis/README.md

 ### Recommendations
-- Customers on monthly plans churn more often → Consider incentives for annual subscriptions.
+- Customers on monthly plans churn more often; Consider incentives for annual subscriptions.
-- High spenders are more likely to churn → Introduce loyalty discounts or rewards.
+- High spenders are more likely to churn; Introduce loyalty discounts or rewards.
-- Customers who don't interact with support churn more → Implement proactive customer outreach.
+- Customers who don't interact with support churn more; Implement proactive customer outreach.
 - Offer discounts or bundled deals for customers at risk of churning.
 - Improve customer engagement by personalized marketing and outreach programs.
 - Early Tenure Engagement; since customers churn at the early stages, focus on the onboarding and engagement strategies.